inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 parameter can filter for the packet's contents, i.e. the contained chunks.
 Specifically, it can filter for class names of protocol headers, and their fields.
-The expression given as the parameter's value is evaluated for all chuncks, and the set of recorded packets are narrowed to the ones that match the expression.
+The expression given as the parameter's value is evaluated for all chunks, and the set of recorded packets are narrowed to the ones that match the expression.
 The default value of both parameters is ``*``, thus no packets are filtered.
 See the following sections for examples.

-To summerize: the :par:`moduleNamePatterns` parameter specifies which modules' outputs should be captured.
-The :par:`pcapNetwork` parameter sets the link layer header type according to the captured module outputs, so PCAP programs can interpret the PCAP file correctly.
+To summarize: the :par:`moduleNamePatterns` parameter specifies which modules' outputs should be captured.
+The :par:`pcapNetwork` parameter sets the link-layer header type according to the captured module outputs, so PCAP programs can interpret the PCAP file correctly.
 The :par:`dumpProtocols` parameter can narrow the set of recorded protocols at the level of capture.
 The :par:`packetFilter` and :par:`packetDataFilter`